Financial aid •

 1. Research school requirements

-Each college and university will have slightly different expectations and requirements when it comes to appealing financial aid and the sort of special circumstances (or "extenuating circumstances") your school's financial aid office will likely accept as part of your appeal.
+Each college and university will have slightly different expectations and requirements when it comes to appealing financial aid.

 Some colleges or universities may require a written letter, while others will have a specific form to fill out.
-Likewise, due dates for appeals vary by school.
+Likewise, due dates for appealing financial aid decisions vary by school.

-To learn more, you can contact your school’s financial aid office and ask about the appeals process.
-You can also try researching online by searching for “[your school] financial aid appeal” and similar search terms.
+To learn more, you can try researching online by searching for “[your school] + financial aid programs, or appeal process” and similar search terms.

 2. Find the right contact